Communities

 I am studying DMA blocks in VIVADo which I can use as a "connector" between SPI slave/master and CPU....

-FrankLEE‭ wrote about 3 years ago
+FrankLEE‭ wrote over 3 years ago

 I am studying DMA blocks in VIVADo which I can use as a "connector" between SPI slave/master and CPU.
 I found DMA and CDMA blocks, the first one is stream connection, the second one is a memory mapped. i am looking for which the best solution is for my design .